cartesi/hackathon/ideas.md

 ## 👀 And more...
 - Build a learn-to-earn model for Cartesi Rollups - Make users complete certain tasks within a Rollups DApp and reward them in form of CTSI vouchers.
-- Think for DeFi tools that execute compute intensive tasks - An order book exchange, a sophisticated trading bot or think of insurance with IOT inputs.
+- Think for DeFi tools that execute compute intensive tasks - An order book exchange, a sophisticated trading bot or think of insurance based solutions with IOT inputs.

 ## Need help?
 Talk to us!
 Reach out to Cartesi team for support on our [Discord server](https://discord.gg/guBs8XCgeg).